mattray/managed_automate-cookbook/README.md

 ## default ##

 Installs Chef Automate on a single airgapped box in a new deployment.
 The AIB file may be a URL or a file.
 The license may be referred as a URL or a string in an attribute.
+Will attempt to restore if a backup file is specified in the attributes.

 ## airgap_bundle ##